RedPitaya/Documentation/developerGuide/hardware/GEN1/125-14_MULTI/top.rst

 Can a different Red Pitaya STEMlab 125-14 unit be used as a primary device in the X-channel system?
 --------------------------------------------------------------------------------------------------------

-Yes, you can use any version of the STEMlab 125-14 as the primary device.
+Yes, you can use any version of the STEMlab 125-14 as the *Primary* device.
 This includes:

 - STEMlab 125-14 LN
 - STEMlab 125-14 LN Z7020